Ownership may be divided

 Exit strategies should also be considered.
-Capital Gains Tax obligations can be minimised by timing the exit in line with periods of lower-earning, planned absences from the workforce or retirement dates, and all may influence the ownership split nominated now.
+Capital Gains Tax obligations can be minimised by timing the exit in line with periods of lower-earning, planned absences from the workforce, or retirement dates, and all may influence the ownership split nominated now.

 To have a 1% interest and liability still means that borrower is jointly responsible for the entire debt and they must seek independent legal counsel before committing to such an arrangement.
-The accountancy fees for a 1% benefit is also unlikely to be justified by the small tax benefit.
+The accountancy fees for a 1% benefit are also unlikely to be justified by the small tax benefit.

 The minimum is now a preferred 80/20 split.

-In the case where a couple decides to have the property 100% in the higher income earners name, if the equity offered to secure the purchase is jointly owned, the other partner will be required to be a guarantor, and therefore is jointly responsible for the loan.
+In the case where a couple decides to have the property 100% in the higher income earners’ name, if the equity offered to secure the purchase is jointly owned, the other partner will be required to be a guarantor, and therefore is jointly responsible for the loan.